c71n93/jit-comparator/README.md

 $$

 where $\varepsilon > 0$ is a small constant that prevents the undefined case $m_{1,i} = m_{2,i} = 0$ (i.e., $0/0$).

+Only comparable `Metric` values participate in this calculation.
+CSV-only `MetricError` columns such as `JMH primary score relative error, ratio` and `Allocations relative error, ratio` are excluded.

 Comparator reports the **mean dissimilarity score** as RMS (L2) over all $n$ components: